-Dr Lindsay Smith BSc MBChB MClinSci MD FRCP FRCGP FHEA, (Vice Chair)
+Dr Lindsay Smith BSc MClinSci PhD MD FRCP FRCGP FHEA, (Vice Chair)

 General Practitioner, Westlake Surgery, Somerset

-Lindsay has been a General Practitioner in Somerset for over 25 years and has been a member of the Appeal Committee since 2010.
-He has undertaken primary care research through both academic departments and research general practices.
-He has previously been a consultant senior lecturer in general practice and primary care.
+Lindsay Smith has been a General Practitioner in Somerset for over 25 years.
+During this time he has undertaken primary care research through both academic departments and research general practices.
+He has previously been a Consultant senior lecturer in general practice and primary care.
 Currently he is an honorary senior lecturer at Bristol University, a GP Appraiser & CCG Patient Safety Lead.
-He has previously worked for NICE as a member of its HTA committee, its QOF Advisory Committee and various Guideline Development Groups.
-He is also currently a member of its Quality Standards Advisory Committee, its CG Rapid Updates Standing Committee and a member of its Suspected Cancer GDG.
+He has previously worked for NICE as a member of its TA appeals committee, its QOF advisory committee and various GDGs.
+He currently also is a member of its Quality Standards Advisory Committee, its CG Rapid Updates Standing Committee and a member of its Suspected Cancer GDG.